canonical/design-vanilla-framework/Buttons/buttons.md

 ## Inline
 All sizes:
-- Button margin left: 16px
+- Button margin left: `1rem`
 - Button text's baseline should align with text baseline

 Small screen:
-- Button margin top: 16px (if there is no space for button to sit next to text)
+- Button margin top: `1rem` (if there is no space for button to sit next to text)

-Button and paragraph styles should following up-to-date corresponding patterns.